Mingxing-Li-JNU/Advance-Postponement-for-Replenishment-Assembly-Synchronization/README.md

 ## Dataset Structure

-The dataset is organized as a series of Excel workbooks.
-The released files are organized as eight Excel workbooks, each corresponding to one rolling decision period.
-Each workbook contains scenario demand forecast sheets, the product-component relationship sheet, and actual demand information.
-The first workbook also contains global parameter sheets such as `INV`, `CV`, `PC`, `SHC`, `pro`, and `mad`.
-From the second workbook onward, rolling-state sheets such as `ASC{k}`, `AZ{k}`, and `X{k}` are included to support state transfer between consecutive rolling decision periods.
+The released files are organized as eight Excel files, each corresponding to one rolling decision period.
+Each Excel file contains scenario demand forecast sheets, the product-component relationship sheet, and actual demand information.
+The first Excel file also contains global parameter sheets such as `INV`, `CV`, `PC`, `SHC`, `pro`, and `mad`.
+From the second Excel file onward, rolling-state sheets such as `ASC{k}`, `AZ{k}`, and `X{k}` are included to support state transfer between consecutive rolling decision periods.

 For a given decision period t, each scenario sheet represents one possible demand-forecast path generated under the MMFE-based rolling forecasting mechanism.
 Each scenario covers the current decision period and the next three forecast periods.
 Therefore, the rolling window contains four periods in total: the current period plus a 3-period look-ahead horizon.

-The sheet descriptions below apply generally across the benchmark workbooks.
+The sheet descriptions below apply generally across the Excel files.
 Some sheets contain global parameters or global demand information, while others contain period-specific rolling states.
 Their meanings remain consistent across workbooks.

 ## Sheet Descriptions